 New service for Welsh Armed Forces Veterans

-Written by Jamie on 9th February 2017
+Written by Gavin on 9th February 2017

 Families of Welsh Armed Forces veterans struggling to cope with civilian life are to get support from a new service being launched by Barnardo’s Cymru today (Thurs 9th Feb).

 The UK’s largest children’s charity will be providing therapeutic and practical support for families of veterans finding it hard to adjust in the community, caught in the Criminal Justice System, or at risk of falling into crime.

 The Families of Veterans’ Support Service (FVSS) was launched today at the Senedd, Cardiff Bay with Carl Sargeant, Welsh Government Cabinet Secretary for Communities and Children, and Melloney Poole, Head of the Armed Forces Covenant Fund which has provided £433,000 to fund the project.